Marsupial mole

-Notoryctids are small, fossorial mammals that anatomically converge on other fossorial (and distantly related) mammals, such as living golden moles (Chrysochloridae) and extinct epoicotheres (Pholidota).

 Characteristics

-In an example of convergent evolution, notoryctids resemble (and fill the ecological niche of) moles from North America and Eurasia and golden moles from Southern Africa.
+In an example of convergent evolution, notoryctids resemble (and fill the ecological niche of) the talpid or true moles from North America and Eurasia and the Chrysochloridae or golden moles from Southern Africa.
 Like chrysochlorids and epoicotheres, notoryctids use their forelimbs and enlarged central claws to dig in a parasagittal (i.e., up and down) plane, as opposed to the "lateral scratch" style of digging that characterizes talpid moles.

 Marsupial moles spend most of their time underground, coming to the surface only occasionally, probably mostly after rains.
-They are functionally blind, their eyes having become reduced to vestigial lenses under the skin which lack a pupil.
+They are functionally blind, their eyes having become reduced to vestigial lenses under the skin that lack a pupil.
 They have no external ears, just a pair of tiny holes hidden under thick hair.
 The head is cone-shaped, with a leathery shield over the muzzle, the body is tubular, and the tail is a short, bald stub encased in leathery skin.
 They are between 12 and 16 cm long, weigh 40 to 60 g, and are uniformly covered in fairly short, very fine pale cream to white hair with an iridescent golden sheen.
 Their pouch is small but well developed and has evolved to face backwards so it does not fill with sand.
 It contains just two teats, so the animal cannot support more than two young at a time.
+They are the only marsupials with a true cloaca.

 The limbs are very short, with reduced digits.
 The forefeet have two greatly enlarged, spade shaped, flat claws on the third and fourth digits, which are used to excavate soil in front of the animal.
 The hindfeet are flattened, and bear three small claws; these feet are used to push soil behind the animal as it digs.
-Epipubic bones are present but small and as in some other fossorial mammals (e.g., armadillos), the last five cervical vertebrae are fused to give the head greater rigidity during digging.
-The animal swims through the soil and doesn't leave behind any permanent burrow.
+Epipubic bones are present but small and as in some other fossorial mammals (e.g., armadillos), the last five cervical vertebrae are fused, giving the head greater rigidity during digging.
+The animal swims through the soil and does not leave behind a permanent burrow.